lavanya23-8/python-DSA-practice/README.md

-# python-DSA-practice
-This repository contains my **Python programs** for learning and practicing **Data Structures and Algorithms (DSA)**.
-Each program focuses on one concept with simple explanations and clean code.
-## Topics Covered
--  Arrays
--  Strings
--  Searching
--  Sorting
--  Stacks
--  Queues
--  Basic Problems (Prime, Factorial, Reverse String, etc.)

-##  Example Programs

-### 1. Prime Number Checker
-     File: prime.py

-# Description
-This program checks whether a given number is a **prime number** or not.

-# How It Works
-1. The user enters a number.
-2. If it’s greater than 1, the program checks divisibility from 2 to num-1
-3. If divisible by any number → Not Prime
-4. Otherwise → Prime

-# Example Output
-Enter a number: 7
-7 is a prime number

-### 2.Factorial of a Number
- File: factorial.py

-# Description
-This program finds the **factorial** of a number using both **loop** and **recursion** methods.

-# How It Works
-1. User inputs a number.
-2. The loop multiplies all numbers from 1 to n.
-3. Alternatively, recursion calls the same function until n = 1.

-# Example Output
-Enter a number: 5
-Factorial of 5 is 120

-### 3. Reverse a String
- File: reverse string.py

-# Description
-This program reverses a given string **without using built-in functions**.

-# How It Works
-1. Takes input string from the user.
-2. Loops through each character and adds it to the front of a new string.
-3. Displays the reversed result.

-# Example Output
-Enter a string: hello
-Reversed string: olleh
+ ### Topics Covered

+ --Basic Python (loops, conditionals, functions)

+ --Arrays and Strings

+ --Searching and Sorting

+ --Basic DSA logic building

+ --Mini Projects for practice

+# Basic Programs
+1. Prime Number Checker

+File: basic_programs/prime_number.py
+Checks if a given number is prime or not.

+Logic:
+Iterate from 2 to num - 1 → if divisible → not prime → else prime

+2. Factorial of a Number

+File: basic_programs/factorial.py
+Finds factorial using both loop and recursion.

+Example:
+5! = 120

+3️.
+Reverse a String

+File: basic_programs/reverse_string.py
+Reverses a given string without using built-in functions.

+Logic:
+Loop through the string from end to start.

+4️.
+Sum of Digits

+File: basic_programs/sum_of_digits.py
+Calculates the sum of digits of a number.

+Example:
+Input: 123 → Output: 6

+5️.
+Fibonacci Series

+File: basic_programs/fibonacci_series.py
+Generates Fibonacci sequence up to n terms.

+Example:
+0 1 1 2 3 5 8 13...

+6️.
+Palindrome Number

+File: basic_programs/palindrome_number.py
+Checks if a number reads the same backward and forward.

+Example:
+121 → Palindrome

+ex....

+# Mini Projects
+1. Number Analyzer

+File: mini_projects/number_analyzer.py
+Analyzes a number to find:

+Sum of digits

+Reverse

+Even/Odd

+Palindrome check

+ 2. Simple Calendar App

+File: mini_projects/calendar_app.py
+Displays a monthly calendar for a given year and month using the calendar module.

+ 3. Prime Numbers Finder

+File: mini_projects/prime_finder.py
+Prints all prime numbers up to a user-defined limit.

+ 4. String Analyzer

+File: mini_projects/string_analyzer.py
+Counts vowels, consonants, digits, and spaces in a string.

+ 5. Guess the Number Game

+File: mini_projects/guess_the_number.py
+Generates a random number (1–100) and lets the user guess it until correct.

+🗳️ 6.
+Voting Eligibility Checker

+File: mini_projects/voting_checker.py
+Tells if a person is eligible to vote based on their age.